xav-ie/dots/README.md

 -  Screenshots/recording - wf-recorder is ... fine.
 I would prefer somebindings and a bit more chrome/indicators in my bar to show that I am recording screen.
 I dislike that I could be screensharing and not really be aware that I am.
 -  DND - I would like to trigger DND when I am scrensharing.
 I really dislike that notifications come through on screenshare.
 Maybe I can still allow notifications, but hide them from screenshare entirely???
 That would be really cool.

+-  CONSOOM - PIP in Qutebrowser lowkey sucks.
+It does not have PIP support.
+The suggested workaround is to use MPV.
+This has a few problems.
+      1. Videos do not show as watched on youtube - what I do right now is set the quality to 144p and mute and just let it play in background
+      2. MPV does not autochange the yt-dlp source as I resize MPV.
+When MPV is really smol, the source url from YT is always really high quality which is wasteful and causes weird artifacts
+      3. I want better snapping of PIP windows.
+Ideally, the PIP behaves exactly like MacOS Arc PIP works.
+It anchors the PIP to some corner and resizing happens from that corner alone.
+      4. I also just need to figure out binding to make this mostly happen automatically for already open video, I have "M" binding to open video link on page, but not current page itself.